cfsteege/CSCE-240-Spring2023-Disease-ChatBot-Project/README.md

 ##### ChatBotGui.java
 Takes an implementation of the ChatBot interface and creates a simple, customizable GUI for the user to enter input and see the ChatBot responses.
 (Project 3)
 ##### SpellingCorrector.java
 Provides a simple API for using Jazzy to correct text based on the provided dictionary file.
+(Project 4)
 ### data
 Contains the text files generated for each disease from DiseaseWebScraper and read by DiseaseDataProcessor.
 ### doc